The Green Deal explained Green Deal Finance - paying for the Green Deal

 According to the Green Deal Finance Company, there was a one-off loan fee of £63 and a £20 annual finance charge for every loan that was taken out.
 Green Deal providers had the option of absorbing this cost, or passing it on to you.

 Depending on how much money you borrowed, this extra fixed fee could have had a big impact on the interest rate that you paid on your Green Deal loan.

 Paying off a Green Deal early

-As a result of Which?'s campaigning, on 16 May 2014 the Green Deal Finance Company announced that it will be removing any early repayment fees for future Green Deal loans taken out with it.
-The Green Deal Finance Company is also working to try and encourage other Green Deal providers to waive early repayment fees for existing Green Deal loans.
+As a result of Which?'s campaigning, on 16 May 2014 the Green Deal Finance Company announced it was removing any early repayment fees for future Green Deal loans taken out with it.
+The Green Deal Finance Company also promised to work to try to encourage other Green Deal providers to waive early repayment fees for existing Green Deal loans.

 If you took out a Green Deal loan before this date, you can still pay it off early, but you may incur a fee.
 If you took out a Green Deal loan for less than £8,000 over less than 15 years, there are no early repayment charges.
 For some providers, early repayment fees will be small when the Green Deal plan duration is 15 years or less and over £8,000 (up to a max of 1% of the loan).
 But for Green Deals of longer than 15 years, there is a maximum charge of £6 for each year left on the loan for every £1,000 you want to repay early.

 The Green Deal Home Improvement Fund (GDHIF) gave you the chance to claim cashback for installing energy-efficient measures to your home.